I study cooperation across many systems in my lab including human sharing and microbial cooperation.

 Cancer and Multicellular Cooperation

 Multicellular bodies are essentially societies of cells that must cooperate and coordinate to contribute most effectively to the fitness of the organism.
 Cancer represents a breakdown of this multicellular cooperation.
 In our lab we examine cancer through this lens using computational modeling and clinical collaborations.
-Our work on this topic was recently covered in The New York Times article Cellular 'Cheaters' Give Rise to Cancer.
+My work on this topic was recently covered in The New York Times article Cellular 'Cheaters' Give Rise to Cancer.

 Cooperation and Conflict